Serpens Establishment, Ophiuchus

 Jericho arrived at the Grand Snake Train Station with a single suitcase in hand.
 In it was one change of clothes and his conductor.

 The station was as busy as usual.
-Ophiuchian Conductors dressed in their monochrome uniforms crowded the platforms and left little room to breathe.
-Wrapped around many of their right upper arms was a white sash with the Ophiuchian symbol—the letter U with a wave running through its center—emblazoned on it.
+Peacekeeping agents dressed in their monochrome uniforms crowded the platforms and left little room to breathe.
+Wrapped around their right upper arms was a white sash emblazoned with the Ophiuchian symbol—the letter U with a wave running through its center.
 Interspersed between the agents were a handful of individuals who were not dressed in monochrome.
 Rather than boarding the trains, they were leaving them.
-They were most likely citizens here to submit requests for aid.
+Intuition: citizens here to submit requests for aid.

 “You are Mister Jericho, right?
 Of the General Investigations Department?”